nitya-desaraju/volunteer-spotlight/README.md

 #### Additional Note

 I only have a few hours recorded on hackatime because I started this project before I joined Athena.
+In total, I spent about 40 hours.

 #### AI Usage